Texas man whose lawyers say is intellectually disabled facing execution for 1997 killing of jogger

 Burton, now 54, was scheduled to receive a lethal injection Wednesday evening at the state penitentiary in Huntsville.

-Lower courts rejected his petition for a stay, so his lawyers asked the U.S. Supreme Court to stop his execution.
+About five hours before Burton's scheduled injection, the U.S. Supreme Court declined a defense request to stop the execution.
+Lower courts had previously rejected the inmate's petition for a stay.

-His lawyers argued that reports by two experts as well as a review of records show Burton “exhibited low scores on tests of learning, reasoning, comprehending complex ideas, problem solving, and suggestibility, all of which are examples of significant limitations in intellectual functioning.”
+Burton's lawyers had argued that reports by two experts as well as a review of records show Burton “exhibited low scores on tests of learning, reasoning, comprehending complex ideas, problem solving, and suggestibility, all of which are examples of significant limitations in intellectual functioning.”

 “This court’s intervention is urgently needed to prevent the imminent execution of Mr. Burton, who the unrebutted evidence strongly indicates is intellectually disabled and therefore categorically exempt from the death penalty,” Burton’s lawyers wrote.

-The Supreme Court in 2002 barred the execution of intellectually disabled people, but has given states some discretion to decide how to determine such disabilities.
+The Supreme Court in 2002 had barred the execution of intellectually disabled people.
+But it has given states some discretion to decide how to determine such disabilities.
 Justices have wrestled with how much discretion to allow.

 Prosecutors say Burton has not previously raised claims he is intellectually disabled and waited until eight days before his scheduled execution to do so.